shuyangli/vcd7/_posts/2014-09-02-horrible-interface-1.markdown

 ![A/C Thermostat Controls]({{ site.url }}{{ site.baseurl }}/assets/20140902-ac-thermostat-full.jpg)
 <span class="small mid-gray">A/C Thermostat Controls</span>

 There you have it.
-Yes, it is very simplistic (which is usually good), and looks somewhat Art Deco, but they somehow managed to create confusion even with such a simple interface.
+Yes, it is very simplistic (which is usually good), and looks somewhat Art Deco, but the designers somehow managed to create confusion even with such a simple interface.

 ## Current Issues